artgraven-interactive/currencyBuyer/README.md

   * Mail Gun for sending out mail;
     https://packagist.org/packages/dugandzic/swiftmailer-mailgun-bundle
     optional - troubleshoot
-        note that if you are sending mail from local you should have your php configured with ssl as guzzle is used as part of the transfer protocal for newbs you can grab a free .pem from a link here http://flwebsites.biz/posts/how-fix-curl-error-60-ssl-issue
+        note that if you are sending mail from local you should have your php configured with ssl as guzzle is used as part of the transfer protocol for newbs you can grab a free .pem from a link here http://flwebsites.biz/posts/how-fix-curl-error-60-ssl-issue

 3rd Party api's and keys